Sharp nonuniqueness for the Navier-Stokes equations: Introduction

 \end{enumerate}

 \end{conjecture}

-In stark contrast to the positive result of Theorem \ref{thm:FJR_uniqueness}, which has been known for quite some time, Conjecture \ref{conject:main} was completely open until very recently due to the groundbreaking work \cite{MR3898708}.
-Even though the regularity was very far from the threshold $ \frac{2}{p} + \frac{d}{q} =1$, the nonuniqueness of weak solutions has been shown in dimension $d\geq 3$: $C_t L^{2+}$ \cite{MR3898708,1809.00600} in dimension $d= 3$ and $H^{1/200-}$\cite{MR3951691} in dimension $d \geq 4$.
-In fact, these works used a unified approach to tackle both parts of Conjecture \ref{conject:main} at the same time: one perturbs a given smooth solution of \eqref{eq:NSE} to obtain a ``wild'' solution with certain regularity $X^{p,q}$ and then the existence of such a wild solution implies both the nonuniqueness of weak solutions and the existence of non-Leray-Hopf solutions in the said class.
+In stark contrast to the positive result of Theorem \ref{thm:FJR_uniqueness}, which has been known for quite some time, Conjecture \ref{conject:main} was completely open until a very recent groundbreaking work \cite{MR3898708} of Buckmaster and Vicol.
+Following the breakthrough~\cite{MR3898708}, the nonuniqueness has been shown in dimension $d\geq 3$ under various settings: $C_t L^{2+}$ \cite{MR3898708,1809.00600} in dimension $d= 3$ and $H^{1/200-}$\cite{MR3951691} in dimension $d \geq 4$.
+These works used a unified approach to tackle both parts of Conjecture \ref{conject:main} at the same time: one perturbs a given smooth solution of \eqref{eq:NSE} to obtain a ``wild'' solution with certain regularity $X^{p,q}$, and then the existence of such a wild solution implies both the nonuniqueness of weak solutions and the existence of non-Leray-Hopf solutions in the said class.
+Even though these works reveal that the nonuniqueness of weak solutions can emerge in the ``low'' regularity regime, we have to stress that the regularity of current nonunique weak solutions is far very from the critical threshold $ \frac{2}{p} + \frac{d}{q} =1$.

+Besides the gap of the regularity between the critical threshold and the current nonuniqueness constructions, another important question left open since~\cite{MR3898708} is whether weak solutions in 2D are unique.
 Unfortunately, the strategy of \cite{MR3898708}, which was in turn developed from a series of works \cite{{MR3374958,MR3530360,MR3866888,1701.08678}}, breaks down in 2D.
-The reason is that, roughly speaking, the framework of \cite{MR3898708} is $ L^2$ critical, in the sense that the mechanism can produce finite energy wild solutions if the system is $L^2$ super-critical.
+The reason is that roughly speaking, the framework of \cite{MR3898708} is $ L^2$ critical, in the sense that the mechanism can produce finite energy wild solutions if the system is $L^2$ super-critical.
 This heuristic has been confirmed in \cite{1809.00600,1808.07595,MR4097236} for the generalized Navier-Stokes equations with fractional dissipation.

-Since the 2D Navier-Stokes equations is $L^2$-critical, there are no nonuniqueness results for the 2D case to date.
+Since the 2D Navier-Stokes equations is $L^2$-critical, there are no nonuniqueness results for the 2D case to date, and all known solutions are Leray-Hopf ones.
 In fact, a direct corollary of \cite{MR3898708} is false in 2D: any $C_t L^2$ weak solution of the 2D Navier-Stokes equations is Leray-Hopf, and hence smooth and unique.
 One of the main results in this paper is to show that the nonuniqueness of weak solutions holds even in 2D.